UniFi U7 Lite vs U7 Pro: Which WiFi 7 Access Point Should You Buy?

 | Channel Width | 80 MHz | 160 MHz |

-At the same price, the U7 Lite offers measurably better performance.
-For new deployments, the U7 Lite is the practical choice.
+At the same price, the U7 Lite offers significantly better performance across the board.
+For new deployments, the U7 Lite is the clear choice.

 Can I use WiFi 7 features like MLO with the U7 Lite?